Boosterz22/PONIA-WIDGET-LFFI/replit.md

 The widget features a modern, professional design with a 3-stage user flow (selection, processing, success).
 Key UI elements include:
 - Animated gradient background on the landing page.
 - Stats bar and feature highlights.
-- Visual chain selection with logos for 8 supported blockchains.
+- Visual chain selection with logos for 10 supported blockchains (8 EVM + Solana + TRON).
 - Token selector for Native, USDC, and USDT with smart availability.
 - Transparent fee breakdown showing PONIA's 1.5% fee, total debited, and expected output.
 - Professional branding with a black/yellow color scheme.